AsishKumar24/git2gether/README.md

 # 💡 Git2gether

-> A Bumble-inspired platform for developers to connect, collaborate, and grow — built with Node.js, Express, and MongoDB.
+> A Tinder-inspired platform for developers to connect, collaborate, and grow — built with Node.js, Express, and MongoDB.

 ## 📦 Project Info